You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-Throughout the fall of 2019, qualified Illinois high school students were designated as 2020-21 State Scholars (i.e., high school seniors, who will be college freshmen during the 2020-21 academic year, were named Scholars during the fall of 2019).
-Congratulatory letters from ISAC have been mailed to Scholars, and a Certificate of Achievement for each Scholar is provided to high schools.
+Throughout the fall of 2022, qualified Illinois high school students will be designated as 2023-24 State Scholars (i.e., high school seniors, who will be college freshmen during the 2023-24 academic year, will be named Scholars during the fall of 2022).
+Congratulatory letters from ISAC will be mailed to Scholars, and a Certificate of Achievement for each Scholar will be provided to high schools.
 Typically, the Certificates are presented to Scholars during a high school honors ceremony, but they may be distributed based on the preferences of each high school.